JabRef/user-documentation/en/ExternalFiles.md

 -   `[extension]` - Is replaced by the file-extension of the field you are using.
 -   All other text is interpreted as a regular expression.
 But caution: You need to escape backslashes by putting two backslashes after each other to not confuse them with the path-separator.

 The default for searches is `**/.*[bibtexkey].*\\.[extension]`.
-As you can see this will search in all subdirectories of the extension-based directory (for instance in the PDF directory) for any file that has the correct extension and contains the Bibtex-key somewhere.
+As you can see this will search in all subdirectories of the extension-based directory (for instance in the PDF directory) for any file that has the correct extension and contains the BibTeX-key somewhere.